Does Browser Incognito Mode Protect You?Posted on 15th February 2019

-Incognito mode only prevents your browser and your device from keeping track of the online activities, but the ISP, government agencies, websites and other third parties interested in your data still can get their hands on it as long as you don’t mask your IP.
-And incognito mode can’t mask your IP.
+Incognito mode only prevents your browser and your device from keeping track of the online activities, but the ISP, websites and other third parties interested in your data still can get their hands on it as long as you don’t mask your IP.

 Also, if you log in on websites like Facebook or Amazon, they immediately start tracking you.
 Moreover, when you enter your Google account while under the incognito mode in Google Chrome, it will also start tracking you, rendering the whole “incognito” thing useless.

-Chrome and Mozilla at least warn you every time you switch to the private mode that it won’t conceal your actions from the ISP, employer or government, props to them.
+Chrome and Mozilla at least warn you every time you switch to the private mode that it won’t conceal your actions from the ISP, employer, props to them.